Ryan Strome: Anaheim Ducks

 Following his fourth season within the Rangers organization, Strome left as a free agent and was signed to a five-year, $25 million contract by the Anaheim Ducks on July 13, 2022.
 Beyond Strome, the Ducks also signed Frank Vatrano and the two were expected to play on the second forward line.
 He also played on the Ducks' power play unit once the 2022–23 season began although the unit struggled to produce.
-Despite failing to produce on the powerplay, Strome maintained a five game point streak to begin the season, tallying one goal and eight assists over that stretch.
+Despite failing to produce on the powerplay, Strome maintained a five-game point streak to begin the season, tallying one goal and eight assists over that stretch.
 By December 3, Strome ranked fourth on the team in goals with six.

+Calgary Flames

+On March 6, 2026, Strome was traded to the Calgary Flames in exchange for a 2027 seventh-round pick.